They say in real estate that the three keys to success are location, location, and location.

 Grown, processed, and packed at the famed Makaibari Tea Farm, this offering is an excellent choice for those seeking the character of a classic Darjeeling black tea.

 Founded in 1859, Makaibari is perhaps the longest operating tea estate and tea manufacturer in India.
-It is also one of a few to intentionally integrate the farm within the local ecosystem.
+It is also one of a few to design the estate to integrate with the local ecosystem.

-This farming method goes by many labels, but is probably best summed up as “beyond organic.”
-This means, as the company explains, that farming practice not only maintains organic standards but is conducted with the understanding that the health of tea is intricately linked to the health of all other species in the system, including the human species.
+This farming method goes by many labels but Makaibari prefers the term beyond organic.
+The company explains that beyond organic farming practice not only maintains USDA organic standards but also embraces the principle that the health of a farm’s products is intricately linked to the health of all other species in the system, including the human species.

-We presume that this scheme also includes you, the tea drinker.
+We presume that Makaibari also has you, the tea drinker, in mind.

 But will you notice the difference in the brew?

-No, you’re not drinking a glass of cheap wine but rather some of the finest Darjeeling tea out there!
+No, you’re not drinking a cheap wine but rather some of the finest Darjeeling tea out there!

-The finish is delicate and the mouth feels clean and brisk at the end of the cup.
+The finish is described as delicate and the mouth is clean and brisk at the end of the cup.

-Some tea drinkers like to add a bit of milk to this tea but don’t tell a Darjeeling tea maker!
-Generally these black teas are taken straight so that all the natural effervescence can be enjoyed.
+Some tea drinkers like to add a bit of milk to this tea but don’t tell that to a Darjeeling tea maker!
+Generally, these black teas are taken straight so that all the natural effervescence can be enjoyed.

 Makaibari tea is imported by Golden Moon Tea, a company that is serious about eliminating synthetic chemical input from our tea.
-Each tea that Golden Moon sells has been rigorously sourced so that contaminants are kept out of their fine teas.
+Each tea that Golden Moon sells has been rigorously sourced through reputable tea farms and tea sellers.

 Darjeeling is not known for oolong teas.
-But it turns out that the character of the small-leaf Camellia sinensis that is grown Darjeeling lends to both fully oxidized black teas and partially oxidized teas like oolongs.
+But it turns out that the character of the small-leaf Camellia sinensis variety grown Darjeeling lends to both fully oxidized black teas and partially oxidized teas like oolongs.

 And people love their oolong teas so why shouldn’t Darjeeling producers expand into this market?

 Well, the main challenge is getting the timing and duration of the oxidation phase for oolongs tea just right.
-Please believe the amateur tea makers here at Leaf House Tea when we say that a good oxidation can make or break the tea (and possibly the tea maker).
+Please believe the amateur tea makers here at Leaf House Tea when we say that oxidation effects can make or break the tea (and possibly the tea maker).

 This is why even well-made oolongs have complex flavor profiles that borrow the best from greens and blacks without merely landing somewhere in between the two.

-The oolong offering from Teamonk Global has that word-defying personality.
-Some tea drinkers detect in this Darjeeling oolong a malty quality (remember Assam teas?) while others detect a floral citrus note.
+The Darjeeling oolong imported by Teamonk Global has that word-defying personality.
+Some tea drinkers detect in this oolong a malty quality (remember Assam teas?) while others detect a floral citrus note.

-Still others report a smooth and even finish that you would not normally associate with a tea that carries a malty note.
+Still others report a smooth and even finish that you would not normally associate with a tea that carries a malty signature.